 Symptoms and Complications

 Most spider bites cause minor swelling, inflammation, and itching.
-However, bites from poisonous spiders can cause more severe reactions.
+However, bites from venomous spiders can cause more severe reactions.

 Black widow bites affect the nervous system.
 The bite from a black widow may go unnoticed or may feel like a pinprick.
 Two small, red spots show where the fangs pierced the skin.
 Some people will not suffer any ill effects.
 However, others may suffer severe pain and cramps that spread from the site of the bite to the large muscles of the arms, legs, and abdomen.
 This usually occurs in 30 to 60 minutes after the bite.